Specify a Program to Start Automatically When A User Logs On

 You can also configure whether a program or the desktop appears when the user logs on to a remote session by applying the following Group Policy settings:

 These Group Policy settings are located in the following locations:

-For more information about Group Policy settings for Remote Desktop Services, see the Remote Desktop Services Technical Reference (https://go.microsoft.com/fwlink/?LinkId=138134).
+For more information about Group Policy settings for Terminal Services, see the Terminal Services Technical Reference (https://go.microsoft.com/fwlink/?Linkid=89673).

-For information about starting a program on a per user basis, see the topic "<UserAccount> Properties: Environment Tab " in the Remote Desktop Services User Properties Help in Windows Server 2008 R2.
+For information about starting a program on a per-user basis, see the topic "<UserAccount> Properties: Environment Tab " in the Windows Server 2008 Terminal Services User Properties Help.